-On-site surveys were conducted for 1,600 newly constructed single family and multifamily residences in California over two years.
+On-site surveys were conducted for 1,600 newly constructed single family and multifamily residences in California from mid-1998 through mid-2000.
 The team combined efficiency data obtained from the on-sites with data extracted from nearly 3,200 CF-6R forms to estimate average efficiencies and market shares of equipment and shell measures in California's new construction sector.

 Note that there is considerable lag time in the on-site survey data relative to the building department data, and that the team developed a set of weights in order to combine data from the two different sources.
 It should also be noted that the tracking system is a dynamic process.
 For instance, data from the third year of the project will be used to backfill the database and thus increase the sample sizes for some of the under-represented periods.
-This feature will be especially true for the next round of on-site surveys, which will cover the second half of 2000 and the first half of 2001.